tebru/retrofit-php/docs/usage.md

 Events
 ------

-Add event listeners directly to the guzzle client or serializer, or add a subscriber to the builder.
+Add event listeners directly to the guzzle client or serializer, or add an event dispatcher to the builder.

-### Examples of handling request events
+### Examples of handling request events with Guzzle 5

 ```php
 $httpClient->getEmiter()->on('before', function use ($myHeader) (BeforeEvent $event) {